awsdocs/aws-freertos-docs/doc_source/afr-device-defender-library.md

 `eDefenderErrOther`
 An unspecified error occurred\.

-### Using Device Defender in your Embedded Application<a name="calling_dd"></a>
+### Using Device Defender in Your Embedded Application<a name="calling_dd"></a>

-The following code illustrates how to configure and start the Device Defender agent from your embedded application:
+The following code shows how to configure and start the Device Defender agent from your embedded application:

 ```
 void MyDefenderInit(void)